ShianLin/shianlin.github.io/_pages/cv.md

 Currently Doing
 ======
 * Job: Model validation in risk management department.
-More than 5 billion dollars are involved in the models.
+This enterprise is one of the fortune 500 enterprises world-wide and more than 5 billion dollars are involved in the models.
 * Learning: Python data structure.
 Notes have already been on github repository named [pk-ds](https://github.com/ShianLin/pk-ds); Deep learning.